Book a meeting

 How is a token created?

-Tokenization involves taking a piece of sensitive data, such as a credit card number, and replacing it with a randomly generated string, known as a token.
+Tokenization involves taking a piece of sensitive data, like a credit card number, and replacing it with a randomly generated string, known as a token.
 This token is designed to have no exploitable value or relation to the original data outside of the secure tokenization system.
 The original data is securely stored in a centralized location, often referred to as a token vault, while the token itself can be used within the application's internal processes or databases without significant risk of exposing the original sensitive data.

 Tokens can be generated via: